konkah/portfolio-aws-architecture-devops/README.md

 ### 4. **Provision AWS Infrastructure**

-You can provision the AWS infrastructure using either **Makefile commands** (recommended for simplicity) or direct Terraform commands.
+You can provision the AWS infrastructure using **Makefile commands** (recommended) or direct Terraform commands.

 #### **Option 1: Using Makefile Commands**